evhub/coconut/DOCS.md

 _Note: If you have an old version of Coconut installed and you want to upgrade, run `pip install --upgrade coconut` instead._

-If you are encountering errors running `pip install coconut`, try instead running
+If you are encountering errors running `pip install coconut`, try adding `--user` or running
 ```
-pip install --no-deps --user --upgrade coconut pyparsing
+pip install --no-deps --upgrade coconut pyparsing
 ```
-which will install only for the current user and force Coconut to use the pure-Python [`pyparsing`](https://github.com/pyparsing/pyparsing) module instead of the faster [`cPyparsing`](https://github.com/evhub/cpyparsing) module.
+which will force Coconut to use the pure-Python [`pyparsing`](https://github.com/pyparsing/pyparsing) module instead of the faster [`cPyparsing`](https://github.com/evhub/cpyparsing) module.
 If you are still getting errors, you may want to try [using conda](#using-conda) instead.

 If `pip install coconut` works, but you cannot access the `coconut` command, be sure that Coconut's installation location is in your `PATH` environment variable.
 On UNIX, that is `/usr/local/bin` (without `--user`) or `${HOME}/.local/bin/` (with `--user`).